Coffee Cupping: How to Professionally Taste Coffee at Home?

 Have you ever seen a group of people leaning over a row of cups, intensely slurping brew from round spoons and scribbling in notebooks?
-That is cupping β the universal protocol for evaluating coffee quality worldwide.
+That is cupping β the universal protocol for evaluating coffee quality worldwide according to SCA (Specialty Coffee Association) standards.

 Why is cupping the "most honest"?

 In the Specialty world, cupping is used for scoring.
-If a coffee scores at least 80 points on the 100-point SCA scale, it is officially considered worthy of your attention.
+If a coffee scores at least 80 points on the 100-point scale, it is officially considered "Specialty" grade.

 For you, as a home coffee enthusiast, it is a powerful tool:

 - Elimination of brewing errors β when using a V60 or Chemex, your pouring technique might skew the results.
-In cupping, coffee brews via immersion (similar to a French Press), which ensures the result is always repeatable and fair to every bean.
+In cupping, coffee brews via immersion, ensuring the result is repeatable and fair to every bean.

-- Sensory calibration β nothing opens up the palate like trying three different coffees from the same region side by side.
+- Sensory calibration β nothing opens up the palate like trying three different coffees side by side.
 The differences become obvious instantly.

 Evaluation Parameters: What to focus on?